fuskovic/gecko/README.md

 # Interested in setting up gecko for your Coder environment?

-Visit setup for detailed instructions on configuring the Alexa Skill and AWS Lambda function.
+Visit the [setup docs](https://github.com/fuskovic/gecko/blob/master/docs/setup.md) for detailed instructions on configuring the Alexa Skill and AWS Lambda function.